 - the capability to drill down to any specific trace to better understand timing relations, the journey through the application infrastructure, full metadata info, error details, metrics-based infrastructure health info, and more.

 This is only the beginning.
-We are working hard to develop these new and exciting capabilities of the Sumo Logic Observability platform to provide an easy view into the health of your microservices, their dependencies, and to extend tracing support to browsers and mobile devices.
+We are working hard to develop new and exciting capabilities of the Sumo Logic Observability platform to provide an easy view into the health of your microservices, their dependencies, and to extend tracing support to browsers and mobile devices.
 Stay tuned for more news!

 Complete visibility for DevSecOps